 RICHARD DE WOLF

-owner, architect, problem solver
+owner, builder, problem solver

 Richard DeWolf has always enjoyed building things.
 Growing up in the suburbs of Chicago, he was surrounded with historical architecture.
-His love for building things and his immersion in architecture is what led him to his path as a historical preservation specialist and architect.
+His love for building things and his immersion in architecture is what led him to his path as a historical preservation specialist.
 Richard opened Arciform in 1997.
 Wanting to recognize that his business is about all who are involved, from the builders to the office staff, he chose the name Arciform, rather than naming it after himself.

 As Richard’s partner and wife, Anne, steps in to the managing role for Arciform, Richard has taken responsibility of the Versatile Wood Products brand and company.
 Acquiring Versatile in 2011, Richard again recognizes the power of a strong team by declaring one of the leading brand values as “win together.”
 And with the mission statement being just one word, “ingenuity,” Richard is merging classic styles and traditional techniques with a more modern approach and design.
 Versatile has gained a reputation for being the go-to place for especially unique and custom designed wood products.
 With projects ranging from repairing artist Leroy Setziol doors to installing and designing windows for new buildings like The Zipper, Versatile is making waves in both modern and historical style custom design.